The New Grove Dictionary of Music and Musicians

-The New Grove Dictionary of Music and Musicians is an encyclopedic dictionary of music and musicians.
+The New Grove Dictionary of Music and Musicians is an encyclopaedic dictionary of music and musicians.
 Along with the German-language Die Musik in Geschichte und Gegenwart, it is one of the largest reference works on the history and theory of music.
 Earlier editions were published under the titles A Dictionary of Music and Musicians, and Grove's Dictionary of Music and Musicians; the work has gone through several editions since the 19th century and is widely used.
-In recent years it has been made available as an electronic resource called Grove Music Online, which is now an important part of Oxford Music Online.
+In recent years it has been made available as an electronic resource called Grove Music Online, which has become an important part of Oxford Music Online.

 A Dictionary of Music and Musicians

 A Dictionary of Music and Musicians was first published in London by Macmillan and Co. in four volumes (1879, 1880, 1883, 1889) edited by George Grove with an Appendix edited by J. A. Fuller Maitland in the fourth volume.
 An Index edited by Mrs. E. Wodehouse was issued as a separate volume in 1890.
 In 1900, minor corrections were made to the plates and the entire series was reissued in four volumes, with the index added to volume 4.
 The original edition and the reprint are now freely available online.
 Grove limited the chronological span of his work to begin at 1450 while continuing up to his time.